Products

 ◻️Battery life◻️

-◻️Multiple color options◻️
+◻️Multiple colour options◻️

 ◻️Price◻️

-In addition to the ease of creation and data analysis, best-worst scaling has several advantages.
+In addition to the ease of creation and data analysis, best-worst scaling has several advantages:

 Best-worst scaling questions are easy for respondents to answer.
-They are, in effect, simulating real-world behaviors in making choices and trade-offs, eliminating options that they don’t feel strongly about.
+They are, in effect, simulating real-world behaviours in making choices and trade-offs, eliminating options that they don’t feel strongly about.
 Answering several of these questions makes the strength and importance of each choice known.

 MaxDiff analyses measure respondents’ preferences based on the attributes presented in relation to each other.
-This does not account for whether the attributes offered on the survey are good or bad based on an absolute perspective.
+This does not account for whether the attributes offered in the survey are good or bad based on an absolute perspective.

 It’s important to be aware of the context effect even though it is impractical to try to avoid attributes because of this possibility.